aryankanwar/Distributed-Fault-Tolerant-Map-Reduce/README.md

 This Node.js application uses the cluster module to distribute tasks for processing text files and counting word occurrences across multiple worker processes.

+## Features
+- Implements parallel processing of word counting tasks across multiple worker processes.
+- Detailed logging and metrics to measure performance (time taken per file, per worker).
+- Supports larger files by reading in chunks/streams rather than all at once.

 ## References:
 Implementation is based on [MapReduce: Simplified Data Processing on Large Clusters](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/16cb30b4b92fd4989b8619a61752a2387c6dd474.pdf)